cubiq/vanilla-docs/docs/developers/framework/database.html.md

 ### Direct queries

-The `Query` method allows for sending unfiltered SQL queries to the database.
+The `query()` method allows for sending unfiltered SQL queries to the database.
 This is strongly discouraged because it can easily cause security flaws, performance problems, and compatibility problems.

 ```
 Gdn::sql()->query("select * from GDN_Comments");